A Spanish policeman breaks photojournalist Jordi Borràs’ nose while shouting: “Long live Spain and long live Franco!”

 On 16 July 2018 Jordi Borràs, a photojournalist, reported that he had been assaulted while walking along Capellans Street, in central Barcelona.
 The aggressor shouted “Viva España, Viva Franco” and attacked the photojournalist in martial fashion.
 Borràs suffered several bruises and a broken nose.
 The aggressor shoved his Spanish policeman’s badge in the face of bystanders when they tied to restrain him, and when hurriedly leaving the place of the assault, he left behind a bag containing, among other things, a knife.
 After the incident, which was filmed and photographed by several people, Borràs was treated at Peracamps dispensary and next day he filed a complaint before the Catalan police.

 The Spanish National Police Internal Affairs Department apparently opened an internal inquiry on the officer involved in the assault, who is a member of the Spanish National Police Information Unit in Barcelona.
-The officer decided, in his turn, to accuse Borràs of the same offence.
+The officer decided, in turn, to accuse Borràs of the same offence.
 Both Jordi Borràs and the police officer testified as defendants on 29 October, as ordered by the judge in charge of the Barcelona Criminal Court of First Instance No. 8.
-Witnesses confirmed Borras’ version of the incident: moreover, the policeman was in plain clothes and Borràs did not know him.
+Witnesses confirmed Borras’ version of the incident.
+Moreover, the policeman was in plain clothes and Borràs did not know him.

 Jordi Borràs after being assaulted.
 Image from: Quico Sallés /El Món